DatabaseGroup/DeSignate/README.md

-# DeSigNate
+# DeSignate

 ## Tool description

 ### Detecting Signature Nucleotides for Taxon Diagnoses
-DeSigNate is an innovative tool for detecting diagnostic nucleotide positions for taxon diagnoses.
+DeSignate is an innovative tool for detecting diagnostic nucleotide positions for taxon diagnoses.
 The analysis is based on a novel representation of the gene sequence data, which enables a ranking of all positions according to their diagnostic relevance and a classification of the nucleotides.
-DeSigNate is also able to detect diagnostic combinations of nucleotides.
+DeSignate is also able to detect diagnostic combinations of nucleotides.
 The tool guides the user step-by-step through the analysis and presents the results without need to post-process the output data.

 ### Which nucleotides are suitable for taxon diagnoses?
 In taxon diagnoses, only nucleotides that unambiguously distinguish the query from the reference group are of interest, i.e., they are uniform at homologous alignment positions in the query group.
 Two types of signature nucleotides are distinguished: